 In light of the highly complex technologies involved in our products, there can be no assurance that we will be able to manufacture and commercialize our new products on a timely basis or continue providing adequate support for our existing products.
 The commercial success of the Sequel System depends on a number of factors, including performance and reliability of the system, our anticipating and effectively addressing customer preferences and demands, the success of our sales and marketing efforts, effective forecasting and management of product demand, purchase commitments and inventory levels, effective management of manufacturing and supply costs, and the quality of the Sequel System, including related consumables such as SMRT Cells and reagents.
 Should we face delays in or discover unexpected defects during the further development or manufacturing process of Sequel System instruments or consumables, including any delays or defects in software development or product functionality, the timing and success of the rollout of the Sequel System may be significantly impacted, which may materially and negatively impact our revenue and gross margin.
 The ability of our customers to successfully utilize the Sequel System will also depend on our ability to deliver high quality SMRT Cells and reagents.
-We have designed new SMRT Cells and other consumables for the Sequel System, which are being sourced from a prototype chip vendor, and we are in the process of transferring production to a high-volume manufacturer and may experience unanticipated delays or other issues.
-We anticipate that our yields on the manufacturing of the new SMRT Cells may initially be below desired levels and we may also experience manufacturing delays, product defects, or SMRT Cell variability, any of which could negatively impact our ability to sell Sequel Systems or result in other material adverse effects on our business, financial condition and results of operations.
+We have designed new SMRT Cells and other consumables for the Sequel System, and our new SMRT Cells are being sourced from a prototype chip vendor.
+We are in the process of transferring SMRT Cell production to a high-volume manufacturer and may experience unanticipated delays or other issues.
+Our production of the new SMRT Cells has initially been and may in the future be below desired levels and we have experienced and may experience in the future manufacturing delays, product defects and SMRT Cell variability, any of which could negatively impact our ability to sell Sequel Systems or result in other material adverse effects on our business, financial condition and results of operations.